barrettotte/vscode-ibmi-languages/README.md

 * [x] Support for a mix of RPGLE free and fixed format
 * [x] Support for binder language
 * [x] Support for DB2 SQL keywords in embedded SQL

+RPGLE syntax updated to **Fall 2021**: PTF enhancements for 7.3 TR11 and 7.4 TR5

 **If anyone stumbles across this and has any awesome material for machine interface, please send me an email.**
 I really only made the bare basics for MI and I'd love to add to it